-The Red Army's use of blocking detachments also highlights several additional tradeoffs.
-The presence of these units likely contributed to the barbarization of warfare on the Eastern Front, for example.25 To be sure, both Hitler and Stalin refused to adhere to existing agreements governing the treatment of prisoners of war.
-As Timothy Snyder points out, the first concentration camps to appear on the Eastern Front were designed specifically to hold Soviet prisoners of war captured during the encirclement battles of 1941 (?, 175-79).
-Yet while Hitler worked feverishly to dismantle incentives for individual Soviet soldiers to consider surrender, Soviet blocking detachments did so from the rear, creating a kill-or-be-killed environment in which Soviet soldiers sought revenge upon captured Germans.
+governing the treatment of prisoners of war.
+As Timothy Snyder points out, the first concentration camps to appear on the Eastern Front were designed specifically to hold Soviet prisoners of war captured during the encirclement battles of 1941.
+Extended the encirclement battles of individual Soviet soldiers to consider surrender, Soviet blocking detachments did so from the rear, creating a kill-or-be-killed environment in which Soviet soldiers avenged themselves upon captured Germans.
 The combination of Nazi and Soviet policies created a setting where neither surrender nor retreat were viable options for most Soviet soldiers, contributing to battles where quarter was neither given nor accepted.
-The result was a savage reciprocity where Soviet and Nazi POWs faced staggering mortality rates and where scores of soldiers (on both sides) were summarily executed while trying to surrender (?, 220-24).
+The result was a savage reciprocity where Soviet and Nazi POWs faced staggering mortality rates and where scores of soldiers (on both sides) were summarily executed while trying to surrender.

-In addition, the use of blocking detachments generated political tradeoffs.
+In addition, the use of blocking detachments generated political trade-offs.
 Red Army and NKVD blocking detachments had an extensive role in policing - or, more aptly, "reoccupying" - newly liberated areas in Ukraine, Belarus, the Northern Caucasus, and the Baltic states.
 Viewing these populations as disloyal and potentially restive, the Red Army deployed blocking detachments to suppress local populations.
-These clampdowns included forced population resettlement (as in Chechnya), the rooting out of suspected traitors and their networks, and the (re)conscription of soldiers who had taken to hiding among locals when their units were overrun during German offensives in 1941-42.
-From the regime's point of view, blocking detachments had political benefits in the form of reconsolidating Soviet power; the tradeoff, measured in terms of additional civilian lives destroyed, was judged as necessary and unavoidable.
+These clampdowns included forced population resettlement (as in Chechnya), the rooting out of suspected traitors and their networks, and the (re)conscription of soldiers who had taken to hiding among locals when their units were overrun during German offensives in 1941-1942.
+From the regime's point of view, blocking detachments had political benefits in the form of reconsolidating Soviet power; the trade-off, measured in terms of additional civilian lives destroyed, was judged as necessary and unavoidable.